nathansebhastian/omnifood/README.md

 * How to use emmet shorthand and do work faster
 * Using Ionicons
 * What normalize css and grid css does
+* clearfix technique!

+#### Things noted
+* Use clearfix on the parent of the element with float property